EvictionLab/eviction-lab-website/content/updates/research/disrupting-the-eviction-system/index.md

   legendLabelText="eligibility restrictions"
 %}}

 Another important characteristic to consider is when in the eviction process tenants can access legal aid.
-While in seven jurisdictions an attorney can help at any point during the eviction process, in multiple jurisdictions, a lawyer is only available at the filing (10) or hearing (6) stage.
-Attorneys can continue to provide legal assistance to tenants during an appeal in 11 jurisdictions and bring affirmative cases–such as for an illegal lockout, record sealing after the case or a fair housing claim–in nine jurisdictions.
+While in seven jurisdictions an attorney can help at any point during the eviction process, in multiple jurisdictions, a lawyer is only available at the filing or hearing stage.
+Attorneys can continue to provide legal assistance to tenants during an appeal in 11 jurisdictions and bring affirmative cases—such as for an illegal lockout, record sealing after the case, or a fair housing claim—in nine jurisdictions.

 3. **Successful RTC programs need proper funding and invest in education and outreach**

 Having a lawyer with you in court through these policies is never automatic.
 In all jurisdictions that have established the right to counsel, the tenant must make contact with the program to receive legal representation.
 This typically occurs when the tenant appears in court, responds to provider outreach, or proactively reaches out for help.

-During our conversations with local actors, they emphasized the importance of increasing access to and knowledge of RTC programs.
+Local actors emphasized the importance of increasing access to and knowledge of RTC programs.
 Programs attempted multiple strategies to encourage tenants to appear in court, from pamphlets to TikTok videos and radio advertisements.
 In addition, advocates frequently staff tables at community events, festivals, libraries, and back to school events; host know your rights events; or make announcements in the courthouse.

 {{< pullquote "Without sufficient funding, RTC jurisdictions struggled to meet tenant needs and fill attorney positions" >}}